Developing with JBrowse web and desktop

 .jbrowse file somewhere you can easily open it.

-When developing your plugin using JBrowse desktop, the app will not automatically reload when you make changes to your plugin code.
-To see these changes applied, press
+not automatically reload when you make changes to your plugin code.
+To see these

 F5 to refresh the desktop react application.

-You can also abort the running process under the "yarn develop" tab we set up earlier, and start it again.
+You can also abort the running process under the "yarn electron" tab we set up earlier, and start it again. :::

 - Create or edit the